International Women's Day: 8 Female influencers who are defying Instagram's beauty standards

-One scroll through your Instagram feed and you'd be hard-pressed to find an #unfiltered (not even with BeautyCam or any other cute IG animal-face filters) shot of a beauty influencer who's real-talking about her beauty woes.
-While we can't fault influencers for glossing over their perfectly-shot selfies (it is, after all, their income source), it's always a refreshing change to find a beauty 'Grammer who's going against the grain with a different set of beauty rules that they abide by.
+One scroll through your Instagram feed and you'd be hard-pressed to find an #unfiltered (not even with BeautyCam or any other cute IG animal-face filters) shot of a beauty influencer who's real-talking about her skincare woes.
+While we can't fault these personalities for glossing over their perfectly-shot selfies (it is, after all, their income source), it's always a refreshing change to find someone who's going against the grain with a different set of beauty rules that they abide by.

 In celebration of International Women's Day, we sift through the Insta throng for a list of females who aren't just the usual beauty enthusiasts—but who actually face their personal battles with strength and confidence.
 Whether it is having rosacea, acne, or even the most unusual bone structure, these girls are motivating us to be the best version of ourselves with the help of some makeup, a lot of fun, and plenty of confidence.

 Blessed with a combination of otherwordly features (upward-tilting eyes, unique nose and smattering of moles), Tibetan model Tsunaina has the sort of face that automatically garners double takes—whether IRL or on IG.
 She was recently featured on Pat McGrath's Mothership makeup launch campaign, and has since then been photographed by a slew of brands and titles.

 London-based blogger Lex Gillies has spent the last decade (and longer) learning to manage her rosacea-ridden skin.
 The beauty advocate offers a wealth of skincare advice, tips, and beauty routine to her followers on Instagram and blog.
 She has also been featured on major news sites on her skincare journey, including that one scathing (but absolutely accurate) blog post on how women do not makeup for men.